 Comedy screenwriters can also use the principle of escalation within a comic set piece.
 As the degree of absurdity increases, so too should the audience’s laughter.
 In five minutes, they can go from chuckling to gut-toning guffawing.

 The toast comic set piece in Bridesmaids is a perfect example of this.
 Length is the first element Annie and Helen compete in: Helen gives a longer toast than Annie, so Annie rushes up to the microphone to give a lengthier second toast.
 Not one to be outdone, Helen reclaims the microphone and toasts Lil using a beautiful Thai expression…in Thai.

 Annie rallies with her own toast, a random assortment of phrases she remembers from high school Spanish.
 This duel of foreign languages is pretty ridiculous, but the toasting completion goes to an even more absurd level when Annie and Helen sing–in their best imitation of Celine Dion.
-You can watch this particular bit of hilarity here:

 When you’re planning out your own comedy set pieces, see if you can start with “small” joke, and then build on it, by increasing the absurdity level, to create a bigger one.
 A lot of writers think that you’re born with the funny gene, but I think you can develop an eye (and ear) for humor.

 The principle of escalation is great to experiment with, so brainstorm all the ideas you can, identify the best ones, and then organize them into a humor sequence which gets progressively more absurd.
 The more you engage in this process, the more easily comedy sequences will come to you.